PROJECT & TECHNOLOGY

+Neoen uses similar technology to that used in residential solar photovoltaic installations with the main difference being that panels are often mounted on systems that track the sun through the sky.
 Neoen is experienced in financing, constructing and operating solar farms and in all areas only engages experienced contractors with a proven track record.
-The Culcairn Solar Farm will utilise premium quality solar panels and battery technology provided by leading manufacturers.
+The Culcairn Solar Farm will utilise premium tier 1 quality solar panels and battery technology provided by leading manufacturers.

-Renewable energy projects are the cheapest sources of new energy generation.
-Solar energy projects produce energy at less than $50 per megawatt hour.
+Renewable energy projects are now the cheapest sources of new energy generation.
+Solar energy projects produce energy at less than $50 per megawatt-hour.
 The costs of other sources of generation are:

 - Existing coal: approximately $40 per megawatt hour

-- Existing combined gas-cycle generation: approximately $75 per megawatt hour
+- Combined gas-cycle generation: approximately $75 per megawatt hour

 - New coal: approximately $130 per megawatt hour